-- 4. What did the final analysis of the needs assessment show to be district priorities? - Ensure time is provided for updating knowledge, reflection, collaboration and implementation of alignment of CCCS with HTSD current curriculum, specifically ongoing summative and formative assessments - ✤ Integrate focused reading and writing skills into social studies and science - Review and refine delivery of ELA and Math curricula via various teaching strategies to meet the needs of all learners effectively; parent training as needed (i.e. Math Expressions) - Continue effective integration of technology in the classroom while looking for the 'best' tools for classroom use and PARCC preparation; define Technology content and skills and scope and sequence for students - Train the full faculty and staff in Google ED and include parent trainings as needed (new goal) - Focus on preparation for state assessments by raising the rigor of ELA and Mathematics through the development of grade level assessments - Refine and define expectations of the Professional Learning Communities - Maintain and infuse effective social and interpersonal strategies by students and all stakeholders when interacting with students using the STARS program
+- 4. What did the final analysis of the needs assessment show to be district priorities? - Ensure time is provided for updating knowledge, reflection, collaboration and implementation of alignment of CCCS with HTSD current curriculum, specifically ongoing summative and formative assessments - Better define and improve our understanding of Response to Intervention and Intervention and Referral Services. - ❖ Integrate focused reading and writing skills into social studies and science - Review and refine delivery of ELA and Math curricula via various teaching strategies to meet the needs of all learners effectively; parent training as needed (i.e. Math Expressions) - Continue effective integration of technology in the classroom while looking for the 'best' tools for classroom use and PARCC preparation; define Technology content and skills and scope and sequence for students - ❖ Train the full faculty and staff in Google ED and include parent trainings as needed (new goal) - Focus on preparation for state assessments by raising the rigor of ELA and Mathematics through the development of grade level assessments - Refine and define expectations of the Professional Learning Communities - Maintain and infuse effective social and interpersonal strategies by students and all stakeholders when interacting with students using the STARS program